Ircama/hostp2pd/README.md

 - `loglevel` = If an argument is given, set the logging level, otherwise show the current one.
 Valid numbers: CRITICAL=50, ERROR=40, WARNING=30, INFO=20, DEBUG=10.
 - `reload` = Reload configuration from the latest valid configuration file.
 Optional argument is a new configuration file; to load defaults use `reset` as argument.
 - `reset` = Reset the hostp2pd statistics.
+- `stations` = Print all discovered stations.
+Besides, the following variables can be used at prompt level:
+  - `hostp2pd.addr_register`: peer name for each discovered peer
+  - `hostp2pd.dev_type_register`: peer type for each discovered peer
 - `stats` = Print execution statistics.
-Besides, the following variables can be used at prompt level:
+Besides, the following variable can be used at prompt level:
   - `hostp2pd.statistics`: list of all commands issued by wpa_supplicant
-  - `hostp2pd.addr_register`: list of all discovered peers
 - `quit` (or end-of-file/Control-D, or break/Control-C) = quit the program
 - `help` = List available commands (a detailed help can be obtained with the command name as argument).
 - `pause` = pause the execution.
 (Related attribute is `hostp2pd.threadState = THREAD.PAUSED`.)